 Dutch law accepts a number of deviations from the one share, one vote principle (see Section V.ii).
 Instruments that are typically used as a defensive tool are dual-class structures, ownership limitations and, to a lesser extent, loyalty shares.
 The listing of depositary receipts instead of the shares themselves is not allowed as a defensive measure under the Corporate Governance Code43 and its use by listed companies has slowly declined.

 White-knight defences only occur occasionally in the Netherlands, probably because of the availability of preferred alternatives.
 Directors are typically appointed and reappointed on the basis of a rotation scheme, as required under the Corporate Governance Code.44 The concept of staggered boards, as far as we are aware, is not applied by Dutch listed companies.

 vi Contact with shareholders

 Although the general meeting of shareholders has a statutory right to obtain information, based on which it is accepted that shareholders have the right to ask questions at a general meeting, it is unclear from the relevant DCC provisions whether the management board can itself take the initiative to discuss its intentions with individual shareholders outside a meeting.
-In practice, such one-on-one meetings do take place.
+In practice, one-on-one meetings of this kind do take place.
 According to the Corporate Governance Code, the company should formulate a policy on bilateral contacts with shareholders and publish this policy on its website.
 It is important that particular shareholders are not favoured and given more information than others, however, as this would violate the principle that shareholders in the same circumstances must be treated equally.
 It goes without saying that price-sensitive information may not be disclosed.
-The fear of violating the market abuse rules causes some shareholders and companies to be hesitant about participating in one-on-ones.
+The fear of violating the market abuse rules causes some shareholders and companies to be hesitant about participating in one-on-one meetings.

 2 SNS Reaal, 4 November 2016.